gleissen/1b-monads-dpll-smt/README.md

 it.
 You will need to go through the following steps to implement the SAT and SMT
 solvers:

-1. Implement CNF conversion in ``src/sat/Prop.hs``
+1. Implement naive CNF conversion in ``src/sat/Prop.hs``
 2. Implement Tseitins Transformation in ``src/sat/Tseitin.hs``
 3. Implement the DPLL algorithm ``src/sat/DPLL.hs``
 4. Implement the interface with the LRA theory solver ``src/sat/LRA.hs``
 5. Implement the SMT solver ``src/sat/SMT.hs``

+The goal of this assignment is to give you real, hands-on experience of implementing the concepts we talked about.

 Remember that you may individually run the functions via ``stack ghci``.
 Specifically, there is a ``parse`` function available that allows you to easily specify propositional formulas in a string, e.g.

     ghci> cnf $ parse "x & -x | z"